 Oman is convinced that the story presented as fiction in “House at the End of the Drive” is anchored in bloody historical fact.
 Says Oman,”This whole neighborhood has a dark history.
 At the end of the 19th Century, there were some celebrated battles between natives of the Tongva tribe and U.S. Cavalry troops stationed near downtown Los Angeles.
 And long before Sharon Tate leased her property, the home was owned by Cary Grant, who was known for legendary parties at that time.
 And Grant was a great experimenter – so some strange things were always going on at that house.”

-As “House at the End of the Drive” heads into post-production, one thing is certain, the factual underpinnings of the story are going to be fully-investigated by qualified scientists who will be able to tell us whether David Oman’s house is truly haunted by the restless spirits of 1969.
+As “House at the End of the Drive” heads into post-production with the help of a production company similar to can be found at https://racinggreenpictures.com/, one thing is certain.
+The factual underpinnings of the story are going to be fully investigated by qualified scientists who will be able to tell us whether David Oman’s house is truly haunted by the restless spirits of 1969.
 If they are, this could be the beginning of a modern folk legend.

 For those of you whose interest has been piqued by this upcoming film already, we have included some of the exclusive photos containing unusual orbs, shadowy images and streaking light patterns for you to view.
 As mentioned in the text above, these photos are not part of a hoax.
 They have not been altered in any way other than resized for the Web.
 They are inexplicable manifestations.
 Have a look for yourself in our Real Ghosts Page.